 Christos came to Helping Hands in February of this year.
 He was relatively new to being a carer, having previously worked in carpentry and DIY, but was keen to try something different.

-After standing out during his training, Christos was then spotted by Melanie Dawson, our Head of Clinical Care, who thought that he would be a perfect match for Morris.
+After standing out during his training, Christos was then spotted by our Head of Clinical Care, who thought that he would be a perfect match for Morris.

-“You could tell that Christos would go the extra mile and this is exactly what Morris needed – someone to reassure him that everything will be ok,” Mel explains.
+“You could tell that Christos would go the extra mile and this is exactly what Morris needed – someone to reassure him that everything will be ok,” she explains.

 Morris and his family were impressed by Christos’s calm and caring personality, something which our training team had the pleasure of witnessing first-hand.
 Christos always gives his all, and does everything he can to be a reassuring friend and companion for those in his care.